This guide walks you through setting up a Microsoft 365 integration using the Service Principal application authentication method.

 Before starting, ensure you have:

-Microsoft 365 global administrator access or appropriate Microsoft Entra ID permissions
+Microsoft 365 Global Administrator access or appropriate Microsoft Entra ID permissions are required to create a service principal application and assign read-only permissions.

-Access to Azure Portal (for Microsoft Entra ID)
+Access to Azure Portal (for Microsoft Entra ID - portal.zure.com

 Authority to grant admin consent for API permissions